South Sudan: third time is a Charm!

 A good place to start from for the SPLM is the draft constitution and manifesto of the SPLM of 2008, which is currently under review to be adopted at the 3rd National Convention or the Extra-Ordinary Convention for the restructuring the party.
 Though full of ideals for democratic transformation, one constant that has piqued interest is the centralization of the party’s powers and structures (at both state and national levels).

-The SPLM as a party, is a national behemoth, which at its current structure, is ungovernable, and cannot be controlled from the Centre.
-Thus, the centralization of powers of the party in one hand, at both national and state levels, is too big a task to undertake.
+The SPLM, as a party, is a national behemoth, which, at its current structure, is ungovernable and can not be controlled from the Center.
+Thus, the centralization of powers of the party, in one hand, at both national and state levels, is too big a task to undertake.
 Why?
 The current structure of the SPLM is fashioned as a politico-military organization under which a single command structure is required.
 This type of structure favors a strong man at the top and the rest of the institution of the party is beholden to the center, leaving the grassroots of the party void and lacking the ability to inform the political discourse at the center.
-This type of party structure engenders a political entity that is controlled at top, but lacks clear and transparent institutions of accountability to the larger group.
+This type of party structure engenders a political entity that is controlled at top but lacks clear and transparent institutions of accountability to the larger group.
 Central to this notion is that the Chairman alone holds the key to any real change within the system, regardless of what the party members may perceive to be important.
 In this kind of a structure, the political maturation and transformation is spread thin, which only leaves one person to be responsible and accountable but at the same time uninformed about the needs of the local (States, Counties, Bumas and Payams) structures.
-This then hinders the prospect of democratic transformation in the party and by extension, the government/nation, since the powers of both are fused together.
+This then hinders the prospect of democratic transformation in the party and, by extension, the government/nation since the powers of both are fused together.
 The recent sacking of the Governor of Lake State gives a glaring example of the far-reaching powers of the executive in effecting change at lowers levels of government without much consultation.
-A process, though granted in the Transitional Constitution of South Sudan of 2011, but its actual application calls into question the ambition of having a democratic institutions, where other organs of the state are rendered meaningless.
+A process, though granted in the Transitional Constitution of South Sudan of 2011, but its actual application calls into question the ambition of having a democratic institution, where other organs of the state are rendered meaningless

-Along the same thinking, new generation of leaders will be allowed to spring forward from different regions at the states level that can be able to vie for states or national leadership.
-As well, with the separation between the national and states political parties, the national SPLM Party will be able to focus attention in addressing the national agenda and leaving the local policy developments to local state parties.
+Along the same thinking, a new generation of leaders will be allowed to spring forward from different regions at the state level that can be able to vie for states or national leadership.
+As well, with the separation between the national and states political parties, the national SPLM Party will be able to focus attention on addressing the national agenda and leaving the local policy developments to local state parties.

 The SPLM can do this in order to allow for pluralization and democratization that it has enshrined into its manifesto and political programs.
-Having such ideals and not utilize it for the maximum interest of the party is akin to discussing transformation, but in reality working to monopolize the political space, without looking inward for self-reflection.
+Having such ideals and not utilizing it for the maximum interest of the party is akin to discussing transformation, but in reality, working to monopolize the political space without looking inward for self-reflection.
 Ignoring this crucial element of transformation, the SPLM as a party, will continue to be a cause of displeasure amongst the electorate, who have moved on from celebrating the independence to expecting results of the peace dividends and democratic constitution.

 Posted in Uncategorized | Leave a comment